Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

 Run OpenCore Legacy Patcher and enter your username password then click OK button.

-Please note: All your data and settings will remain in place during macOS refresh install. |
+PLEASE NOTE: All your data and settings will remain in place during macOS refresh install.

 |